-As a mom or mom-to-be, the safety of our baby is always our number one priority.
-So, when it comes to making decisions about medically necessary and elective procedures we must take our “mom status” into consideration.
-Dr. Mozayeni, Founder and LASIK surgeon at Providence Eye & Laser Specialists is not only a veteran LASIK surgeon (20+ years) but he is also a dad, and the well being of his wife and children are always a priority.
-Here is his professional opinion on these frequently ask questions.
+As a mom or mom-to-be, the safety of your baby is always our number one priority.
+So, when it comes to making decisions about medically necessary and elective procedures, we must take your “mom status” into consideration.
+Dr. Mozayeni, Founder and LASIK surgeon at Providence Eye & Laser Specialists, is not only a veteran LASIK surgeon (20+ years) but he is also a dad, and the well-being of his wife and children is always a priority.
+Here is his professional opinion on these frequently asked questions.

 Dr. Mozayeni recommends you do not have LASIK surgery while you are pregnant.
 Here are the primary reasons why:

 The convenience and reassurance of being able to find your baby in the middle of the night, free of glasses is amazing.
-But it is important to time your LASIK eye surgery either before becoming pregnant or at least one month after returning to a normal menstrual cycle.
+But it is important to time your LASIK eye surgery either before becoming pregnant or at least one month after returning to a normal menstrual cycle to allow your hormones to return to normal.
 Remember – LASIK is about your eyes but taking your whole body’s health into consideration is mission-critical to having a long-lasting, optimal result.